 Our Geography Course List breaks down the courses that satisfy each requirement category (see below)

 For advising, you can make an appointment with Dr. Leslie McLees through the online scheduler or attend drop-in hours.
 For Fall 2017, those will be 11am-noon on Wednesdays.
 This will also be announced via weekly emails and on the department Facebook page once the 2016-2017 academic year begins.
-You can also contact her at firstname.lastname@example.org for a response generally within one business day or to make an appointment if drop-in hours or house on the scheduler are not available for you.
+You can also contact her at email@example.com for a response generally within one business day or to make an appointment if drop-in hours or house on the scheduler are not available for you.